zscole/eos-dev-tools/README.md

 ## Overview

 `nodesos` is the primary EOS client which allows users to implement different functionality within their node via the EOS plugin library.
-`cleos` is the command line interface which acts as a bridge between the blockchain network and the user's local environment.
+`cleos` is the command line interface which acts as a bridge between the blockchain network and the user's local environment via REST API.
 `keosd` is a wallet management utility.

 ### Plugins